 Satisfaction and delight aren’t the same thing: while one means meeting basic needs, we equate the other with going above and beyond.
 Too often, in trying to delight, table stakes are ignored.
 In fact, you could argue that customer satisfaction should be the norm — with customer delight the result of distilling an experience for a niche audience.

-So, Why Is Satisfying the Digital Customer So Difficult?
+Why Is Digital Customer Satisfaction So Difficult?

 Making anything complex look simple is, well, complex.